HusseinLezzaik/Deep-Learning-for-Multi-Robotics/Real Topology  Graph/README.md

 * `MLP_Model.py`: code for building and training GNN model.
 * `Main_MLP.py `: code for running consensus on a cyclic graph.

+## GNN Model 4
+A four input two output GNN model, trained on fully connected graph data:

+1) Fully Connected Graph:

+Trained GNN model on fully connected graph data.

+* `MLP_Model.py`: code for building and training GNN model.
+* `Main_MLP_Cyclic.py `: code for running consensus on a cyclic graph.
+* `Main_MLP_Fully.py`: code for running consensus on a fully connected graph.
+* `Main_MLP_Line.py`: code for running consensus on a line graph.
+* `Main_MLP_General.py`: code for running consensus on any graph, by just changing the adjancency matrix.